OmidS/set-up-tensorflow-for-cpu-and-gpu/README.md

-# How to set up tensorflow (cpu and gpu) on your machine (recommended: on virtual environment)
+# How to set up tensorflow for gpu and cpu (recommended: on virtual environment)
 I tried setting up tensorflow for one of my projects and it was worse than what I expected.
 There were a lot of threads on the internet which I found useuful but unfortunately they did not work for me (don't get me wrong, they all helped me to come up with a clean way to set up tensorflow to work compatibly on my gpu :P).
 So I decided to create this document for myself and anyone else who wants to set up tensorflow for their gpu but find themselves lost at the beginning.
 I hope this helps and saves you a couple days of searching on the internet and asking around :).
 At the end, I will put all the threads which helped me writing this.
 You may find them useful for your case.

 These steps worked fine for me and I have a machine with Windows 10, my gpu is NVIDIA GEFORCE RTX 2080 Ti and I set this up on python 3.7 (time of writing: 8/17/2019).